Skip to content

 sudo src/classes/modules/synetics_flows/create-daemon.sh -u admin-user -p admin-user-password -i 1

-If you have any questions or require further assistance, please contact us via help@i-doit.com.
+If you have questions or need additional support, please contact us at help@i-doit.com.